TJ Friedl Player Props: Reds vs. Rangers

 Rangers Pitching Rankings

-- The Rangers pitching staff ranks sixth in the league with a collective 9.5 strikeouts per nine innings.
+- The pitching staff for the Rangers has a collective 9.4 K/9, the seventh-best in the league.

-- The Rangers' 3.37 team ERA ranks fourth across all MLB pitching staffs.
+- The Rangers' 3.59 team ERA ranks eighth among all league pitching staffs.

-- Rangers pitchers combine to give up the third-fewest home runs in baseball (17 total, 0.8 per game).
+- Rangers pitchers combine to surrender the second-fewest home runs in baseball (17 total, 0.7 per game).

-- Eovaldi (2-2) takes the mound for the Rangers in his fifth start of the season.
-He has a 5.40 ERA in 21 2/3 innings pitched, with 24 strikeouts.
+- Gray (1-1 with a 3.72 ERA and 15 strikeouts in 19 1/3 innings pitched) gets the start for the Rangers, his fifth of the season.

-- In his most recent outing on Tuesday against the Kansas City Royals, the righty threw six innings, allowing two earned runs while surrendering seven hits.
+- In his most recent time out on Saturday against the Oakland Athletics, the right-hander went 5 1/3 innings, allowing three earned runs while surrendering five hits.

+- The 31-year-old has a 3.72 ERA and 7 strikeouts per nine innings in four games this season, while giving up a batting average of .232 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.